oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 You might be interested in our GSoC info pages from previous years: [2019](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2019), [2018](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2018), [2017](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2017), [2016](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2016).

 Also, please note that acceptance into GSoC isn't a prerequisite for becoming an Oppia contributor.
 The Oppia project is run by the community for the community, and we warmly welcome anyone who'd like to help out!
+You can get started by following the instructions [here](https://github.com/oppia/oppia/wiki).

 # Students
 GSoC is an excellent opportunity for students to get paid to work on an open source project.
 If you're interested in applying as a student, you should definitely read the following resources: